What Happens If Your Insurance Company Files Bankruptcy?

 For Standard and Poor's ratings, you would be concerned if the rating had changed to R. The R tells you that the carrier is under the supervision of insurance negotiators.

 Lastly, if Moody's has issued a Ca or C rating, it means the carrier is extremely risky or in default.
 A company rated this low offers poor financial security, the opposite of what you want to see.
 To use the Moody's website, you will need to register to get free access by creating a username and password.

 Your insurance agent should be accessible and can help you assess company ratings and policy needs.

 It's quite rare for insurance companies to fail.
-Often, instead of going out of business, they find a buyer and its policy holders only experience the headache of re-enrolling with the new company.
-Signing with a highly rated company is certainly best and it makes sense to keep up with the health of the company but more than likely, you're policy is safe.
+Often, instead of going out of business, they find a buyer and its policyholders only experience the headache of re-enrolling with the new company.
+Signing with a highly rated company is certainly best, and it makes sense to keep up with the health of the company—but more than likely, your policy is safe.